 - d.
-When multiple providers of WIOA Title II Adult Education and Career-Technical Education Perkins IV colleges exist in a single LWIA, each college/provider is expected to pay a portion of the total agreed-upon infrastructure costs and shared local service delivery system costs for that partner, as determined under the MOU unless otherwise agreed upon. - i.
+When multiple providers of WIOA Title II Adult Education and Career-Technical Education Perkins V colleges exist in a single LWIA, each college/provider is expected to pay a portion of the total agreed-upon infrastructure costs and shared local service delivery system costs for that partner, as determined under the MOU unless otherwise agreed upon. - i.
 If colleges/providers use Federal funds to pay the infrastructure costs and shared local delivery system costs, these costs must be paid from their respective Federal grant under general direct administrative funds.
 Federal general direct administrative funds are limited to 5%, unless otherwise negotiated. - ii.
-It is expected that each Adult Education provider or CTE-Perkins IV college recipient contributes towards the local infrastructure costs and shared local delivery system costs in a comprehensive one-stop center unless some other
+It is expected that each Adult Education provider or CTE-Perkins V college recipient contributes towards the local infrastructure costs and shared local delivery system costs in a comprehensive one-stop center unless some other

-- agreement is made among the Title II Adult Education providers or is made among the CTE-Perkins IV recipients. - iii.
+- agreement is made among the Title II Adult Education providers or is made among the CTE-Perkins V recipients. - iii.
 Colleges and providers have the option to pay the one-stop operator as individual entities or to agree for one college/provider to receive the funds for all and pay the one-stop operator. - e.
-When two or more grant recipients or contractors of a required partner program (other than Adult Education and Career-Technical Education Perkins IV colleges) are carrying out the program in a local area, both of these entities must contribute to infrastructure costs, including an affiliate or specialized center, if those partners are participating participate in that affiliate or specialized center (TEGL 17-16). - f.
+When two or more grant recipients or contractors of a required partner program (other than Adult Education and Career-Technical Education Perkins V colleges) are carrying out the program in a local area, all program providers must contribute to the comprehensive center and also to the costs in affiliate or specialized centers where the provider is a participating partner (TEGL 17-16). - f.
 The budget narrative is a required section in the MOU, which must be amended, signed and submitted annually along with the annual one-stop operating spreadsheet in accordance with Section 5 of these guidelines. - 13.
 Cost allocation methodology: Required partners must share costs to operate one-stop centers in proportion to the benefit each partner receives by participating in the local workforce delivery system.
 The proportion of each required partner's FTE staffing dedicated to support the operation of each one-stop center in the local area will be used as the basis for determining each required partner's allocation of the agreed-upon shared costs. - a.
 FTE staffing is defined to include: - i.
 Required partner or contractor FTE staff onsite at the onestop center, and - ii.
 Required partner or contractor FTE staff who are offsite but who are dedicated and available on demand to meet service access requirements via "direct linkage," as defined in Appendices B and I of these guidelines. - b.
 Required partners must commit a minimum of a .25 FTE staff to provide services at the one-stop center through either onsite program staff or contractor staff, onsite program staff or contractor staff who are cross-trained to deliver services on behalf of another required partner, or through offsite staff available via on demand technology meeting the requirements of "direct linkage" as defined in Appendix I of these guidelines and 20 CFR Part § 678.305(d).